+Description າ of law Yes / No

-Federal Employees Health Benefits Ad Chapter 89 ct (FEHBA), as provi ded in 5 U.S.C.
+Federal Employees Health Benefits A chapter 89 ct (FEHBA), as provi ded in 5 U.S.C.

-This law provides health insurance cover insurance benefits.
-For each employee warmount set by the Office of Personnel Micosts.
-The entity portion cannot exceed most employees, the entity contribution saccount or fund used to pay the employer of the total cost.
-The entity withholds the the cost from the employee's pay and recontribution, to Treasury for deposit into Does the entity's expense for health insurance materiality, or did the auditor determined the Health Benefits Act has a direct effect or and disclosures in the entity's financial states. who elects coverage, the anagement (OPM) for anagement (OPM) for 75 percent of the insurant between the employee pay amount of the employees amount of the employees Health arance costs for the acceptance that the Federal the determination of the entity pays an relation insurance cost.
-For appropriation is the remainder yee's portion of any with its own in Benefits Fund.
+This law provides health insurance coverage to employees who elect health insurance benefits.
+For each employee who elects coverage, the entity pays an amount set by the Office of Personnel Management (OPM) for health insurance costs.
+The entity portion cannot exceed 75 percent of the insurance cost.
+For most employees, the entity contribution shall be paid from the appropriation account or fund used to pay the employee.
+The employee pays the remainder of the total cost.
+The entity withholds the amount of the employee's portion of the cost from the employee's pay and remits this amount, along with its own contribution, to Treasury for deposit into the Employees Health Benefits Fund.
+Does the entity's expense for health insurance costs for the audit period exceed materiality, or did the auditor determine that the Federal Employees Health Benefits Act has a direct effect on the determination of material amounts and disclosures in the entity's financial statements?

 Preliminary Final

 Expense for health insurance

 Materiality

-If yes, then complete the compliance sup
+If yes, then complete the compliance supplement at FAM 809.

-Federal Employees' Compensation Act (FECA), as provided in 5 U.S.C.
-Chapter 81 This law provides for the compensation of employees who are injured while performing their duties.
+Description of law Federal Employees' Compensation Act (FECA), as provided in 5 U.S.C. chapter 81, subchapter I This law provides for the compensation of employees who are injured while performing their duties.
 Claims are paid out of the federal Employees' Compensation Fund (Fund).
 Federal entities are billed annually by the fund for claims paid on their behalf.
 Billed federal entities, which are funded by annual appropriations, must request an appropriation to cover the billed amounts in their budget requests during the next year.
 Within 30 days of their availability, amounts appropriated pursuant to the request shall be deposited into the Treasury to the credit of the Fund.
 If, however, the billed entity does not receive annual appropriations, then it shall make the required deposit into the Treasury to the credit of the Fund from funds under its control during the first 15 days of October after it receives the Fund cost statement.
-Does the entity's expense for the audit period for benefits paid by the Fund on the entity's behalf exceed materiality, or did the auditor determine that FECA has a direct effect on the determination of material amounts and disclosures in Preliminary Final Expense for Compensation Fund claims Materiality If yes, then complete compliance supplement at FAM 810.
+Does the entity's expense for the audit period for benefits paid by the Fund on the entity's behalf exceed materiality, or did the auditor determine that FECA has a direct effect on the determination of material amounts and disclosures in the entity's financial statements?
+Preliminary Final Expense for Compensation Fund claims Materiality If yes, then complete compliance supplement at FAM 810.